We will cover the following topics:

 - what will be your first steps to attack the problem

-- what is the most closely related work, with either (a) citations of at least 2 similar systems (if you are building a system), or (b) at least 3 academic paper citations (if you are working on a research project).
+- what is the most closely related work, with either (a) citations of at least 2 similar systems (if you are building a system), or (b) at least 3 academic paper citations (if you are working on a research project, either conducting original research or reproducing others' research).
 You should explain why your proposed problem is different than those or why your proposed solution is better.
 You should actively search for related work, not just cite systems and papers that the instructor mentions.

 - Who the people on your team are and how you plan to partition the work among the team

-- Checkpoints: Each project should have a website.
-We will have a lab to demonstrate how to build this.
-Every two weeks from the date that you submit your proposals, each team should post a status report on its website describing the progress since the last checkpoint and each member's contribution.
+- Checkpoints: Every two weeks from the date that you submit your proposals, each team should provide a status report describing the progress since the last checkpoint and their contribution.

-- Midterm presentation: Give a presentation in class describing what problem you are solving, why existing approaches will not solve your problem, your solution approach, and your progress in your solution.
+- Midterm presentation: Give a presentation in class describing what problem you are solving, why existing approaches will not solve your problem (if you are building a system or conducting original research), why you selected that particular paper for reproducing their results (if you are reproducing cloud research), your solution approach, and your progress in your solution.
 You must demonstrate progress in your solution.

-- Final paper: This is a short paper suitable for submission to a workshop.
+- Final report: This is a short report suitable for submission to a workshop.
 It should clearly state the system being built or the problem being solved, its importance, related work, your approach, evaluation, and results, conclusion, discussion of limitations, and future work.
-The paper should be at most 8 pages.
-But you will be judged on results, not pagecount!
+The paper should be at most eight pages.
+But you will be judged on results, not page count!

-- Poster presentation: At the end of the course, during the final exam period, we will have a poster session.
-This will be an opportunity for the instructor to ask questions about your project, and also for other students and faculty in the department to see the cool work that you've done.
+- Presentation: At the end of the course, we will have a presentation session.
+This will be an opportunity for the students and the instructor to ask questions about your project and to see the cool work that you've done.

 Dates for the above steps will be announced on Piazza.
 In general, you are encouraged to meet with the instructor and seek advice on the project as often as you like.